Represents the List Editor used by default in XAF Windows Forms applications, to display List Views in a UI.

 Supports Banded Grid Views.

-For details, refer to the List View Bands Layout and How to: Configure Bands in a Grid List Editor (WinForms and ASP.NET) topics.
+For details, refer to the List View Bands Layout and How to: Configure Bands in a Grid List Editor (WinForms and ASP.NET Web Forms) topics.

 Supports the in-place editing feature.
 It allows the GridListEditor to represent its cells via various Property Editors: